 Every drug worker asks the question “Have you shared injecting equipment?”.
 It helps us measure risk factors for issues like HepC, we need it for our stats (its one of the questions the National Treatment Agency insists we ask), and it has a lot of associated harm reduction advice.

-But let's be honest the answer given is almost always “No” even though research says its often "Yes".
+But let’s be honest the answer given is almost always “No” even though the research that informs the Shooting Up reports says it’s very common.
 So is there a better way of asking?

 I think some of this has, of course, to do with the way you ask the question.